 C Urban governments became more dependent on states for aid.

-D The national government reduced its grants-in-aid to city governments.
+D The national government began to grant all of its aid to the state governments.

 Question #13